Active Employees

 Where can I find more information about Open Enrollment and my health plan options?

-You can find digital copies of our Open Enrollment materials, additional information/resources for each LACERS health plan, enrollment forms, Open Enrollment meeting schedule, and more on the LACERS Open Enrollment page in the Retiree section.
+You can find digital copies of our Open Enrollment materials, additional information/resources for each LACERS health plan, enrollment forms, Open Enrollment meeting schedule, and more at lacers.org/health-benefits.

 What is an Open Enrollment meeting?